Introduction

 Example:

 The above screenshot shows the latest data point as 53.2.
-If the metric value is above the threshold for 60 seconds continuously, only then the alert is triggered.
+If the metric value is above the threshold for 60 seconds continuously, only then is the alert triggered.

 • Set the critical threshold as 50 and warning threshold as 40.